monoculum/formam-benchmark/README.md

 BenchmarkFormTestCOMPLEX-8     	    2000	    572936 ns/op	  107142 B/op	    2108 allocs/op
 ```

-formam is the fastest (two times fastest than [go-playground/form](https://github.com/go-playground/form)).
+formam is the fastest and has the least allocations.
-formam is that less allocations does.